MoOx/phenomic/docs/content/docs/usage/feeds.md

 ---
-title: How to use generate feeds in Statinamic
+title: How to use generate feeds in Phenomic
 incomplete: true
 ---